abelsonlive/hiR/updateGuide.md

 [h/t @ hadley](http://scholarship.rice.edu/bitstream/handle/1911/36084/r-packages.key.pdf?sequence=2)

-If you'd like to add a function to this R package, just follow these 10 simple steps:
+If you'd like to add a function to this or any R package, just follow these 10 simple steps:

 _OPTIONAL: If you want to create a new package from scratch, start here:_